 Groups and organizations seeking to change our political system, inject greater competition, and/or provide better representation of the public.
-These groups' focuses include but are not limited to (1) promoting more independent or independent-minded candidates and policymaking, (2) establishing new third parties, (3) advancing structural political reforms in areas such as campaign finance, redistricting, electoral/primary reform, and congressional reform, and/or (4) advocating for protection of democratic norms and institutions.
+These groups' focuses include but are not limited to (1) promoting more independent or independent-minded candidates and policymaking, (2) establishing new third parties, (3) advancing structural political reforms in areas such as campaign finance, redistricting, electoral/primary reform, and congressional reform, and/or (4) advocating for the protection of democratic norms and institutions.

 The Alliance Party – The Alliance Party is the culmination of a decades-long movement of fiscally conservative, radically moderate Independents (former Democrats and Republicans) who want our elected officials to be nonpartisan once in office and work for all of their constituents to provide a better future for the country.